iennae/hadoop-tutorials/Sandbox/T01_Hello_World_An_Overview_with_HCatalog_Hive_and_Pig.md

 processing the table.

 -   On the right hand side we can start adding our code at Line 1.
--   Type "`a = `"
+-   Type `a = `
 -   Select the Pig helper at the bottom of the screen to give us a template for the line.
 Click on `Pig helper -\> HCatalog-\>load template`
 -   The entry `%TABLE%` is highlighted in red for us.
 Type the name of the table which is `nyse-stocks`.
--   Type "`;`"
+-   Type `;`

 Our completed line of code will look like:

     a = LOAD 'nyse_stocks' using org.apache.hcatalog.pig.HCatLoader();

-This creates a data bag "`a`" that contains the collection of values.
+This creates a data bag `a` that contains the collection of values.

 [![Line
 1](./images/tutorial-1/line1.jpeg)](./images/tutorial-1/line1.jpeg)

-So now we have our table loaded into Pig and we stored it into data bag "`a`"
+So now we have our table loaded into Pig and we stored it into data bag `a`

 ### Step 3: Select all records starting with IBM